SymPiracha/SymPiracha/README.md

 ### Hi there 👋

+I am currently working as an API Writer Developer at [Coveo](https://www.coveo.com/en).

-I am 4th year student studying Computer Science and Psychology at McGill University.
+I recently graduated from McGill University, where I studied Computer Science and Psychology.

 Contact me on [LinkedIn](https://www.linkedin.com/in/SymPiracha/) or email me at sym.piracha@gmail.com